daemontus/kotlin-ace-wrapper/README.md

 }
 ```

-This gives you a jar file with all necessary javascript files.
-In the demo **TODO** build.gradle, you can see how to include these javscript files into your distribution.
+This gives you a jar file with all necessary Javascript files.
+In the demo [build.gradle](https://github.com/daemontus/kotlin-ace-wrapper/blob/master/demo/build.gradle), you can see how to deploy these Javscript files alongside your Kotlin/JS scripts.

 This form of distribution is primarily useful for JVM related projects.
 If you have other, more JS friendly, preferred method of distribution (npm, etc.), please create an issue/pull request with your suggestion.